-There’s a lot of information in this review, so in order to make things easier for you to access, here’s a brief outline.
+There’s a lot of information in this review, so in order to make things easier for you to access, here’s an outline.

 Whenever possible, we like to accompany our reviews with a video.
 We just think that videos do a better job of demonstrating elements like feel, firmness, and so on.
 Here’s a review that was created by our parent company, RIZKNOWS LLC.

 DreamCloud, as you probably already know is part of the bed-in-a-box online mattress industry and thus ships to your home…drum roll…in a bag (not a box).
 That’s just how DreamCloud prefers to package their mattresses.
 Just so you know, there’s no real practical advantage or disadvantage with getting a mattress in a bag compared to a mattress in a box.

 DreamCloud is a thick and heavy mattress, so you probably will want a friend to help you set it up.
 You need to unroll it, remove the packaging, and allow it to pop into shape.
 It takes a few minutes, but it’s a really fun process.
 Here’s what that un-bagging process looks like.

 If you’re worried about carting this mattress around and setting it up for yourself, DreamCloud does offer white glove delivery, in-home setup, and mattress removal for a fee.
 This service isn’t available in all areas, so you might want to check DreamCloud’s website to get all the details.

 It’s unfortunate that they charge a fee, but it’s nice that you at least have the option to get white glove delivery, especially if you’re concerned with throwing your back out or just don’t want to deal with setting the mattress up.

 Once your new mattress is set up, either by you or the white glove delivery service, you then have a 365-night trial period to see if you love your bed.
 That’s a full year trial period—pretty crazy.